netboxlabs/diode-sdk-python/docs/entities.md

         entities = []

         """
-        VirtualInterface entity with only a name provided will attempt to create or update a name with the given name and placeholders (i.e. "undefined") for other nested objects types (e.g.
+        VMInterface entity with only a name provided will attempt to create or update a name with the given name and placeholders (i.e. "undefined") for other nested objects types (e.g.
         VirtualMachine) required by NetBox.
         """

-        virtual_interface = VirtualInterface(name="Interface A")
+        vminterface = VMInterface(name="Interface A")

-        entities.append(Entity(virtual_interface=virtual_interface))
+        entities.append(Entity(vminterface=vminterface))

         """
-        VirtualInterface entity using flat data structure.
+        VMInterface entity using flat data structure.
         """

-        virtual_interface_flat = VirtualInterface(
+        vminterface_flat = VMInterface(
             name="Interface A",
             virtual_machine="VM A",
             enabled=True,